IDGCaptainRussia94/Terraria-SGAmod/README.md

 --Fixed:

+-Fixed a bug involving player layers crashing the game

 -Not receiving the upgraded Caliburn compass after defeating Wrath of Caliburn

 -Blazewyrm set bonus not triggering on 'True melee' projectile weapons like Yoyos and Spears

--Nightmare Mode Triggering events more than once on specific boss drops
+-Nightmare Mode Triggering 1 drops

 -Bench God's Favor being granted by defeating Copper Wraith and reloading your character (whoops!)